-Classic Sailor is bi-monthly 100 page magazine about seamanship in seaworthy boats: GRP, wood and other materials.
-And we cover a wide range of boating activities, from rowing to Tall Ships, yachts and workboats, events, news and maritime culture.
+Classic Sailor is a website about seamanship in seaworthy boats: GRP, wood and other materials.
+Ours is a broad approach aimed at sailors who enjoy some of the traditions of sailing and we cover a wide range of boating activities, from rowing to Tall Ships, yachts and workboats, events, news and maritime culture.

-To see a synopsis of all the magazines in our archive please use this link – https://classicsailor.com/magazine-archive/
+You can also see a synopsis of all the magazines in our archive on this link: CS ARCHIVE

-You can buy single copies of the current or past issues from this website and you can also subscribe or buy a subscription for someone else.
-Just click on the Shop button on our homepage.
+You can still buy single paper copies of many of our past issues from this website.
+Just click on the SHOP button – which is also on our homepage.

 Fair winds!
 Dan Houston – Editor

-Peter Willis is our very experienced and knowledgeable sub.
-Peter is known for all his work with the Nancy Blackett Trust, and now lives in Woodbridge in walking distance of the Deben.
+An experienced print journalist and sub editor Peter is known for all his work with the Nancy Blackett Trust, and now lives in Woodbridge in walking distance of the Deben.

 Guy Venables has had a varied career.
 He was a reporter and cartoonist for Classic Boat and has also worked for Private Eye, The Spectator and Punch for 25 years.
 He spent ten years as a stand up comedian and is now writing comedy for Radio 4 and TV.
-He has a passion for cocktails and other peoples’ wine cellars and is the only journalist on our team who has had death threats from ISIS.
+He has a passion for cocktails and other peoples’ wine cellars and is the only CS contributor who has had death threats from ISIS.
 He has been pronounced dead twice.

 Sam Llewellyn is a maritime author of 17 novels and 14 children’s books whose style has been described as Patrick O’Brian meets Daphne Du Maurier!